 This price cap doesn't apply to customers on market offers.
 However, market offers often include discounts, special prices and cheaper rates than the DMO.

 More transparent marketing

 Energy retailers in New South Wales, South East Queensland and South Australia used to be able to advertise discounts that were calculated from different base rates.
 This made it challenging to compare discounts from different retailers.

-With the new reference price, energy retailers must advertise pricing and discounts in relation to the reference price.
-This makes pricing more transparent to customers and makes it easier to compare pricing between retailers.
-So if two retailers offer 20% discounts, you know the discounts are equivalent because they are calculated from the same base rate.
+With the new reference price, energy retailers must advertise pricing and discounts in relation to the reference price, leading to more transparent pricing and easier comparison.
+If two retailers offer 20% discounts, you know the discounts are equivalent because they are calculated from the same base rate.

 What's the difference between the reference price and the Default Market Offer?